KeeganJin/learngit3/readme.txt

 Git tracks changes fo files
-Create a new branch dev is quick. updating branch dev creating a new branch is quick and simple
+Create a new branch dev is quick. updating branch dev creating a new branch is quick and simple master